jbcodeforce/ML-studies/docs/genAI/index.md

 ### Challenges

 A single large model is unlikely to solve every business problem effectively.
-To differentiate their generative AI applications and achieve optimal performance, companies rely on custom data sets tailored to their unique use case.
+To differentiate their generative AI applications and achieve optimal performance, companies should rely on their own data sets tailored to their unique use case.
 Cost of training and inference, privacy and intellectual property are top concerns.
 FM can be "fine-tuned" for a specific task, by using a small number of labeled examples, specific to the company's industry or use case.
 Fine-tuned models can deliver more accurate and relevant outputs.
-But training, retraining and even inference are expensive.
+But training, retraining model and even inference are expensive.

 For generative AI, the input is very ambiguous, but also the output: there is no determinist output.
 They produce incorrect and contradictory answers.